+The EM720 provides 9 different multi-page data displays.
 Your present location is indicated by three numbers at upper right of the display as shown in the following picture.
+See Data Displays for the full displays list and enumeration.

 Use a short press on the SELECT/ENTER button to scroll through displays.
 Use a short press on the SCROLL button to scroll through the pages.